Nexfinity/CakeyBot-Wiki/core/localization.md

    these are used to highlight certain text or to prevent "@everyone" pings from being used/abused.
 Removing or changing these could break formatting in Cakey Bot
-3. If you encounter any placeholders like {0}, {1}, etc. keep them in the string.
+3. If you encounter any placeholders like {0}, {1}, etc keep them in the string.
 These are automatically replaced in the bot with text so `Requested by {0}#{1}` when used in the bot will be replaced with like `Requested by MrCake#1337`.
 For the website strings :data, :data2 and :name are also common placeholders.
-4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue on the string or you can join our [Discord](https://cakey.bot/discord) and a proofreader will provide further info/screenshots.
+4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue on the string.
+   Alternatively, you can join our [Discord](https://cakey.bot/discord), where a proofreader can provide further details and screenshots.
 5. Do not translate commands.
 Cakey Bot only accepts base commands in English.
-   For example if the translation string is `Usage: /userinfo <user>`, you can translate the `Usage:` and `<user>` parts, but you must leave the command (`/userinfo`) in English.
+   For example if the translation string is `Usage: /userinfo <user>`, you can translate the `Usage:` and `<user>` parts, but you must leave the command `/userinfo` in English.
 6. Do not translate brand names (e.g. Discord, YouTube, Reddit) and be sure to keep any capitalization on them.
-7. If you are unsure how you should format a specific string you can look at another language's file or you can open up a discussion.
+7. If you are unsure how you should format a specific string, you can look at another language's file or you can open up a discussion.
 (You can also ask on our [Discord](https://cakey.bot/discord))
 8. Don't translate emojis or emotes.
 This will cause them to break and display incorrectly to users.